idenfy/Documentation/pages/ios-sdk.md

 |`isAutoDismissOnErrorEvent`|Handles auto dismissing after error occurrence within identification process.
 Default is true.               |
 |`isAutoDismissOnUserExitEvent`  |Handles auto dismissing after user exits identification, without completing process.
 Default is true.          |            |

-It is essential to clear remaining resources and references from SDK for preventing memory leaks (automatic dismiss clears resources itself)
+It is essential to clear remaining resources and references from SDK for preventing memory leaks if custom settings are applied (automatic dismiss of UIViewController clears resources itself).

-Before dismissing UIViewController it is necessary to call following method:
+Before dismissing UINavigationController from SDK it is necessary to call following method:

 ```swift
  idenfyVC.deinitResources()